Protect Yourself Online

 These may appear to be from your bank but are really from criminals trying to lure you to a fake website to get your personal information.
 Never click on embedded links if you are suspicious; instead, type the URL directly into the browser or contact your bank to verify the authenticity of the email.

 Watch out for fraudulent websites.

 Always check to see that you have typed the correct website address for your bank before conducting a transaction.
 Beware of copycat websites that deliberately use a name similar to that of a real financial institution in an effort to trick you into disclosing personal information.

 Watch out for sudden pop-up windows asking for personal information or warning of a virus.
 This is called "scareware" because it frightens people into providing information or downloading malicious software.

 Log off and close your browser.

-Texas Bank and Trust will never solicit your personal information by phone, auto-dialer, text message, email or providing links within an email requesting that you update your information.
-You will not receive any email notification asking you to click a link or visit a website to unlock your account or to provide any private information unless otherwise requested by you through the online banking password self-reset feature.
-If you receive an email or phone call requesting confidential information from someone claiming to be a representative of Texas Bank and Trust, please do not respond.
+Texas Bank and Trust will never solicit your personal information by phone, auto-dialer, text message, email, or providing links within an email requesting that you update your information.
+You will NOT receive any email notification asking you to click a link or visit a website to unlock your account or to provide any private information unless otherwise requested by you through the online banking password self-reset feature.
+If you receive an email or phone call requesting confidential information from someone claiming to be a representative of Texas Bank and Trust, please do NOT respond.